Streaming approximation resistance of every ordering CSP: Introduction

-Towards \autoref{item:gap-n}, we can no longer use the results of \cite{CGS+21} as a black box.
-Instead, we show that the graphs $\cG^N$ are ``small partition expanders'' in a specific sense: any partition of the constraint graph into $q$ roughly equal sized blocks has very few edges, specifically a $o(1)$ fraction, which lie \emph{within} the blocks.
-Now, we think of an ordering $\vecsigma \in \sym_n$ variables as dividing the $n$ variables into $q$ blocks with variables $\vecsigma(0),\ldots,\vecsigma(n/q-1)$ being in the first block, $\vecsigma(n/q),\ldots,\vecsigma(2n/q-1)$ being in the second block and so on.
-Whenever an edge $(u,v)$ is satisfied by $\vecsigma$ when viewing $G$ as an instance of $\mas$, it will also be satisfied by our constructed ordering when viewing $G$ as an instance of $\mcsp(f^q_{\mas})$, \emph{unless} $u$ and $v$ end up in the same block; but by the small partition expansion condition, this happens only for $o(1)$ fraction of the edges.
-Hence $\val_G \leq \cval_G + o(1)$.
+To actually prove \ref{item:gap-n}, then, we can no longer use the results of \cite{CGS+22-linear-space} as a black box.
+Specifically, we need to understand the structure of the $\no$ distribution $\cN$ (beyond \ref{item:coarse-val-n} and its indistinguishability from $\cY$).
+We show that instances drawn from $\cN$ are (with high probability) ``small partition expanders'' in a specific sense: for every partition of the set of variables into $q$ blocks of roughly equal size, very few constraints, specifically a $o(1)$ fraction, involve two variables in the same block.
+(See \ref{def:sphe}.)
+Now, we think of a ``schedule'' $\vecsigma \in \sym_n$ as giving rise to a ``batched schedule'' $\vecsigma^{\qcoar} \in [q]^n$ in the following way: If task $i$ is scheduled in position $\sigma_i \in [n]$, then we place it in batch $\approx \sigma_i q / n$.
+Thus the first $\approx n/q$ scheduled tasks are placed in batch $1$, the next $\approx n/q$ in batch $2$, etc. Hence, whenever a constraint $(j_1,j_2)$ is satisfied by $\vecsigma$ (as an $\mas$ constraint), it will also be satisfied by $\vecsigma^{\qcoar}$ (as a $\mcsp(\Pi_{\mas}^{\qcoar})$ constraint), \emph{unless} $j_1$ and $j_2$ end up in the same batch; but by the small partition expansion condition, this happens only for $o(1)$ fraction of the constraints.
+Hence $\ocspval_{\Psi} \leq \cspval_{\Psi^{\qcoar}} + o(1)$.

-We remark in passing that our notion of coarsening is somewhat similar to, but not the same as, that used in previous works, notably~\cite{GHM+11}.
-In particular the techniques used to compare the OCSP value (before coarsening) with the non-ordering CSP value (after coarsening) are somewhat different: Their analysis involves more sophisticated tools such as influence of variables and Gaussian noise stability.
-The proof of \autoref{item:gap-n} in our setting, in contrast, uses a more elementary analysis of the type common with random graphs.
-Finally, we remark that in the rest of the paper, in the interest of self-containedness, our construction will ``forget'' about $\mcsp(f^q_{\mas})$, define the distributions $\cG^Y$ and $\cG^N$ explicitly, and treat $\cval_G$ simply as an artifact of the analysis which calculates the $\mas$ values of $\cG^Y$ and $\cG^N$, but we hope that this discussion has motivated the construction.